dzfranklin/evdi-rs/README.md

 High level bindings to [evdi](https://github.com/DisplayLink/evdi), a program for managing virtual displays on linux.

+Warning: This is alpha-quality software.
+If it breaks something maybe try rebooting your computer.

 Evdi doesn't full document the invarients necessary for memory safety, so I'm not confident this library is sound yet.

 See also the low-level unsafe bindings [evdi-sys](https://crates.io/crates/evdi-sys),